Don’t Hide Your Expertise

 What’s Your Preference?

-Out of curiosity, I posed this question to a group of accounting professionals: What do you think about posting your prices on your website?What do you think about posting your prices on your website?
+Out of curiosity, I posed this question to a group of accounting professionals: What do you think about posting your prices on your website?What do you think about posting the prices of your #accounting services on your website?
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Immediately after the post went live, responses flew in.